are two

 Respond to the following statements with yes, no, true, false, not true, I agree, I disagree; in the middle, some, sometimes, most, mostly, maybe, usually, sometimes, in a way, it depends.
 Say why and give examples.
 Make corrections if necessary.

-2. My neighbors are all nice and friendly.
+My neighbors are nice and friendly.
+My teachers are nice and friendly.

-3. Central Australia and the American Midwest (or the middle of your country) are very boring places.
+The American Midwest and Plain States (or the middle of your country) are very boring places.

-7. Successful people are all very smart.
-And smart people are all successful.
+Sunday.
+All successful people are very smart.
+And all smart people are successful.
 What jobs do smart people do?